xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 Within the BlackHole S-problem collection, Q009 plays several roles:

-1. It is the canonical example of a **consistency_tension** problem in discrete multiplicative number theory, where many local constraints must jointly fit a global equality `sigma(n) = 2 * n`.
+1. It is a canonical example of a **consistency_tension** problem in discrete multiplicative number theory, where many local constraints must jointly fit a global equality `sigma(n) = 2 * n`.

 2. It provides a test bed for Tension Universe encodings of:

    * discrete state spaces of factorization data,
    * divisor sum observables,
-   * consistency-based tension functionals.
+   * consistency based tension functionals.

 3. It generates reusable components for other problems where: